Chunky (Bruno Mars song): Commercial performance

 Upon the release of its parent album 24K Magic, "Chunky" charted on the Portuguese and UK Singles charts, peaking at numbers 94 and 79, respectively.
-It was, eventually, certified silver by the British Phonographic Industry (BPI) for track-equivalent sales of 200,000 units.
+It was, eventually, certified silver by the British Phonographic Industry (BPI).
 The song debuted at number 66 on the South Korea International Chart and at number 34 on the French Singles Chart on the week ending November 26, 2016.
 Around the same time, the "Chunky" hit number 108 on the Bubbling Under Hot 100 chart, which acts as an extension to the Billboard Hot 100.
 It further debuted and peaked at number 44 on the Billboard Hot R&B/Hip-Hop Songs.
 After its release in Australia in November 2017, "Chunky" was placed in rotation nationally by radio stations.
-It was certified gold in the United States by the Recording Industry Association of America (RIAA).
+It was certified gold in the United States by the Recording Industry Association of America (RIAA), platinum by Music Canada (MC) and double platinum by Recorded Music NZ (RMNZ).